weorbitant/cursor-rules/README.md

 1. **readme-async-messaging.mdc** - Auto-update README with async messaging architecture
 2. **readme-config.mdc** - Auto-update README with configuration section
 3. **readme-data-model.mdc** - Auto-update README with data model documentation
+4. **readme-development.mdc** - Auto-update README with project setup and development instructions
+5. **readme-content.mdc** - Auto-update README overall, defining document sections and which template are intended to use on each one
-4. **readme-summary.mdc** - Auto-update README with summary section
+6. **readme-summary.mdc** - Auto-update README with summary section

 ### Commands (.cursor/commands/)
 1. **update-docs.md** - Command to update project documentation